 If one of your goals was to lose 50lbs this year, and you lost 48lbs, would you consider the year a complete failure?
 The success is in the progress, not an arbitrary destination.

-The first thing to do before setting new goals for 2017 is to take stock of 2016.
+The first thing to do before setting new goals for next year is to take stock of this year.

 What were your successes?
 Take note, especially of the small successes over the entire year.
 Celebrating the small wins often helps motivate you to go further.
 Again, success is a journey, not a destination.